 Contributors drawn from across the humanities and social sciences present research addressing three primary themes: modes of kinship and familial structure, the convergence and divergence between the idealised image and realities of family life, and the provision of care within families.
 These themes are interconnected, as the idea and image of family shapes familial structure, which in turn defines the type of care and protection that families provide to their members.
 The papers in this volume provide new research to challenge assumptions and provoke new ways of thinking about past families as functionally adaptive, socially connected, and ideologically powerful units of society, just as they are in the present.
 A broad focus on the networks created by familial units also allows the experiences of historically underrepresented women and children to be highlighted in a way that underlines their interconnectedness with all members of past societies.

-The Family in Past Perspective fills a much-needed niche across disciplinary boundaries.
-The wide scope of the book has research implications, and informs, fields ranging from bioarchaeology to women's history and childhood studies within archaeology and more traditional social historical disciplines and anthropology.
+The Family in Past Perspective builds a much-needed bridge across disciplinary boundaries.
+The wide scope of the book hmakes important contributions, and informs fields ranging from bioarchaeology to women's history and childhood studies.

 Eileen M. Murphy